sam-caldwell/ami/SPECIFICATION.md

         }
       }
     }
+  - Implementation note: entries produced by `mod get`/`mod sum` in object form may include an optional `commit` field for traceability.
+This does not affect integrity checks (which continue to use directory `sha256`) and will be finalized alongside the Resolution rules.
 - [ ] Resolution rules:
-  - `ami mod get <url>@<semver>` resolves the tag (e.g., `v1.2.3`) to a commit.
+  - [X] `ami mod get <url>@<semver>` resolves the tag (e.g., `v1.2.3`) to a commit.
-  - If the remote repository supports Git SHA‑256 object format, record that commit OID directly.
+  - [ ] If the remote repository supports Git SHA‑256 object format, record that commit OID directly.
-  - If the remote repository uses SHA‑1, derive a SHA‑256 identifier deterministically from the raw commit object content (Git‑canonical header `"commit <len>\0"` + body) and record the resulting SHA‑256 digest as `<sha256-commit-oid>`.
+  - [ ] If the remote repository uses SHA‑1, derive a SHA‑256 identifier deterministically from the raw commit object content (Git‑canonical header `"commit <len>\0"` + body) and record the resulting SHA‑256 digest as `<sha256-commit-oid>`.
-  - Do not hash tarballs; the digest represents the commit object for the tag.
+  - [ ] Do not hash tarballs; the digest represents the commit object for the tag.
+  - Note: current implementation records directory content `sha256` for integrity checks and attaches an optional `commit` field for traceability.
+Migration to commit‑digest as the canonical value will be completed with this section.
-- [ ] Write/update behavior:
+- [X] Write/update behavior:
-  - On verify all required dependencies in `ami.workspace` have entries in `ami.sum` and that local cache contents match the recorded digest; mismatch → `INTEGRITY_VIOLATION_ERROR (3)`.
+  - [X] On verify, all required dependencies in `ami.workspace` have entries in `ami.sum` and local cache contents match the recorded digest; any mismatch or missing → `INTEGRITY_VIOLATION_ERROR (3)`.
 - [ ] Tests:
   - [X] Create `ami.sum` from empty via update/get; ensure deterministic ordering (canonical key sort).
   - [ ] SHA‑256 recorded from raw commit object for annotated and lightweight tags; deterministic digest.